ekrunch/ioRtCW-server-docker/README.md

 ``/mnt/rtcw/home:/var/cache/rtcw-server/home``
 **This will become the home directory for the iortcw user.
 The server.cfg and additional configuration files get placed here.**

 - /var/cache/rtcw-server/gamefiles
 - /var/cache/rtcw-server/home

 *** Example compose.yaml

-There is a compose.yaml in this repo
+There is an example [compose.yaml](compose.yaml) available in this repo.